Where Year-Round Outdoor Recreation Is at a Premium ...

 Quietly tucked on a pull-off on M-134 just east of M-48, this secluded beach is a gem.
 Walk down the tiny trail to a beach that is well worth the walk.
 If you like quiet, this is for you.
 Albany Beach is nine miles from DeTour Village.

-Nope ... not telling you where.
+Nope ... we're not telling you where.
 And we'll bet a local won't either.
 You may stumble across it.

 Back in the day this was THE spot.
 All the kids in town headed to the fishing pier to swim, fish, and just plain hang out.
 Now known as Shula Giddens Park, it's a nice place to dip your toes into the cool water of the St Mary's ... and maybe take a swim out to Frying Pan Island.
 It's right in town, attached to the south end of our Botanical Gardens.